Ghannouchi II Cabinet: Ministers from the opposition

-On 18 January 2011 the three ministers of the Tunisian General Labor Union (UGTT), Houssine Dimassi, Abdeljelil Bédoui and Anouar Ben Gueddour resign.
+On 18 January 2011 the three ministers of the Tunisian General Labor Union (UGTT), Houssine Dimassi, Abdeljelil Bédoui and Anouar Ben Gueddour, resigned.
 The same day, Mustapha Ben Jaafar, from Ettakatol, also resigned. they all stated that they had "no confidence" in a government featuring members of the RCD.

 RCD members

-Following the various protests that followed after the formation of this government, Prime Minister Mohamed Ghannouchi and interim president Fouad Mebazaa announce that they are no longer members of the Democratic Constitutional Rally.
-On 20 January the other ministers still members of the RCD announced that they had done the same: they were Kamel Morjane, Ridha Grira, Ahmed Friaâ, Moncer Rouissi and Zouheir M'dhaffer.
-The same day M'Dhaffer a close confidant of Ben Ali in charge of Administrative Development also resigned from his ministerial functions.
+Following the various protests that occurred after the formation of this government, Prime Minister Mohamed Ghannouchi and interim president Fouad Mebazaa announced that they are no longer members of the Democratic Constitutional Rally.
+On 20 January the other ministers who were still members of the RCD announced that they had done the same: they were Kamel Morjane, Ridha Grira, Ahmed Friaâ, Moncer Rouissi and Zouheir M'dhaffer.
+The same day M'Dhaffer a close confidant of Ben Ali in charge of Administrative Development also resigned from his ministerial post.
 Kamel Morjane resigned from the government on 27 January a few hours before the government reshuffle.